***The next Traditional (Generic) Track Nights/Weekends class will start Fall 2022.***

 1. A complete Associate Degree Nursing application.
 Please make sure that all forms are signed.

-2. A copy of your Admission Agreement form from the Office of Admissions and Records.
-Even if you are currently enrolled in courses at WCC, a copy of this agreement must be included in your ADN application packet.
+2. Proof of Unconditional Admission Status.
+Even if you are currently enrolled in courses at WCC, this must be included in your ADN application packet.
 Students who have previously applied to or been enrolled at WCC must re-apply to the College if more than a semester has passed without active enrollment in courses.
-Note: The Office of Admissions and Records requires a minimum 72-hour processing time for document requests.

 3. Transcripts from each college you have attended.
 (Unofficial copies are acceptable.)
 Although official transcripts are in the Office of Admissions and Records, a copy must be included in your ADN application packet.
 Transfer courses listed on another college’s transcript are not acceptable in lieu of a transcript from the actual college where credit was received.
 All transcripts submitted for ADN application purposes must accompany the ADN application packet.